Tendrl/tendrl-ansible/README.rpm.md

     $ vim site.yml
     ```

+4)  Check that ssh can connect to all machines from the inventory file without
+    asking for password or validation of public key by running:

+    ```
+    $ ansible -i inventory_file -m ping all`.
+    ```

+    You should see ansible to show `"pong"` message for all machines.
+    In case of any problems, you need to fix it before going on.
+If you are not
+    sure what's wrong, consult documentation of ansible and/or ssh.

-4)  Then we are ready to run ansible to install Tendrl:
+5)  Then we are ready to run ansible to install Tendrl:

     ```
     $ ansible-playbook -i inventory_file site.yml